Principled Latent Diffusion for Graphs via Laplacian Autoencoders: Introduction

 Adapting this principle to graphs is highly appealing but presents unique challenges.
 Unlike in images, where minor decoding errors are visually negligible, a single mistake in reconstructing an adjacency matrix can destroy structural validity---for instance, by deleting a chemical bond or misclassifying its type.
 Compression must therefore not come at the expense of reconstruction fidelity.
 The decoder must achieve near-lossless reconstruction to guarantee valid samples.
 Unfortunately, graph autoencoders are rarely evaluated for reconstruction quality~\citep{kipf2016variational,lee2022mgcvae,li2020dirichlet}, with the notable exception of \citet{boget2024discrete}.

 Despite these obstacles, the latent diffusion paradigm is particularly promising for graphs.
 Most real-world graphs are sparse (see \Cref{tab:densities}), which means diffusion models trained in graph space devote most of their capacity to modeling the absence of edges.
-A latent approach can alleviate this inefficiency, reduce quadratic complexity, and enable the training of larger and more expressive generative models.
-This motivates designing latent graph representations whose size---understood as the total number of dimensions---scales linearly with the number of nodes, for example, by assigning each node a fixed-dimensional latent vector.
+A latent approach can alleviate this inefficiency, reduce quadratic complexity in training, and enable training of larger, more expressive generative models.
+This motivates the design of latent graph representations whose size---understood as the total number of dimensions---scales linearly with the number of nodes, for example, by assigning each node a fixed-dimensional latent vector.

-Latent diffusion offers modularity and reusability: instead of designing graph-specific diffusion models, one can employ generic denoising architectures, reusing methods and optimization techniques from the thriving image generation community such as the \new{Diffusion Transformer} (DiT)~\citep{peebles2023scalable}.
+In addition, latent diffusion offers modularity and reusability, i.e., instead of designing graph-specific diffusion models, one can employ generic denoising architectures and reuse methods and optimization techniques from the thriving image generation community, such as the \new{Diffusion Transformer} (DiT)~\citep{peebles2023scalable}.
 Once the encoder is trained, the diffusion stage is uniform across modalities (see, e.g., \cite{joshiall}).
 In the graph domain, this approach unifies undirected graph~\citep{qinmadeira2024defog,vignac2022digress} and \new{directed acyclic graph} (DAG) generation~\citep{carballo2025directo,li2024layerdag}, which are typically treated separately.
-The latter is especially relevant to highly impactful applications like chip design and circuit synthesis~\citep{iwls2023,li2025circuit,phothilimthana2023tpugraphs}.
-This modular view shifts the focus to designing strong, cheaper-to-train graph autoencoders, which rely on linear-complexity \new{(Message-Passing) Graph Neural Networks} (MPNNs)~\citep{Gil+2017,Sca+2009}.
+The latter is especially relevant to high-impact applications such as chip design and circuit synthesis~\citep{iwls2023,li2025circuit,phothilimthana2023tpugraphs}.
+This modular view shifts the focus to designing strong, cheaper-to-train graph autoencoders, which rely on linear-complexity \new{(message-passing) graph neural networks} (MPNNs)~\citep{Gil+2017,Sca+2009}.